-iPhone Lockdown is a step-by-step guide that locks down your privacy and security in about 30 minutes.
-No technical knowledge required.
+iPhone Lockdown is the expert-backed, step-by-step guide that shuts it down in 30 minutes.
+33 settings.
+Every one explained.
+No tech knowledge needed.

-Plus 3 appendices: technical deep dives, real-world threat case studies, and a companion Shortcut that jumps you directly to every Settings page in the book.
+Plus 3 appendices: technical deep dives on how each protection actually works, real-world threat case studies (Pegasus, the UK encryption battle, location data brokers), and a companion Apple Shortcut that jumps you directly to every Settings page in the book.

 Time: about 4 minutes